Belford Hall

 Belford Hall is a Grade I listed building, an 18th-century mansion house situated at Belford, Northumberland.

-The Manor of Belford was acquired by the Dixon family in 1726, and in 1752 Abraham Dixon built a mansion house in a Palladian style to a design by architect James Paine.
+The Dixons, of Yorkshire and Northumberland, were Squires of Belford from 1726.
+Belford Hall was built for Abraham Dixon in 1752, in a Palladian style to a design by architect James Paine.

+Architectural History

+The Hall was built in 1752, in a Palladian style to a design by architect James Paine.